 Please add me to the East Anglia invitee list

 Broadland is working to meet 9 commitments for Homes for Cathy, which are helping to shape and develop our policies and practices on ending homelessness.

-- 2019 – Sponsored Creative Matters – Living with Homelessness – a month-long creative arts programme in conjunction with the Theatre Royal Norwich.
+- 2019 – Sponsored Creative Matters – Living with Homelessness – a month-long creative arts programme at the Theatre Royal Norwich.

-- 2018 – Sponsored a performance of Priority Need, a new play by Cardboard Citizens, in the nave of Norwich Cathedral.
-Priority Need was a ‘sequel’ to Cathy Come Home, picking up on many of the issues around homelessness in a contemporary setting.
-The performance was part of a weekend of events to highlight local homelessness at Norwich Cathedral, including a sponsored sleepout in the cloisters, an address at Choral Matins by Michael Newey, and a film about the links between domestic violence and homelessness.
+- 2018 – Sponsored a performance by Cardboard Citizens in Norwich Cathedral.
+Priority Need was a contemporary sequel to Cathy Come Home and was part of a programme of events at the cathedral to highlight local homelessness, including an address at Choral Matins by Michael Newey.

 - 2016 – Homes for Cathy was formed in 2016 to mark the 50th anniversary of the influential Ken Loach film, Cathy Come Home.
-The film led to a public outcry about the problem of homelessness.
-Housing associations were formed up and down the country, initially run by volunteers.
+The film led to a public outcry about homelessness, and the formation of housing associations, initially run by volunteers.
 Many have since become large providers of badly-needed affordable homes.
 In November 2016, Broadland hosted a special screening of Cathy Come Home, followed by a panel debate chaired by The Rt.
 Rev. Graham James, the Bishop of Norwich, with local council and homelessness charity representatives.